Mother’s Day in Vienna – Simple Plans and Real Connection

 How to write a poem?

-When it comes to the last line, don’t aim for a big finale.
-Aim for something true.
-You could say, “I carry you in every good decision I make,” or “If I grow into half of who you are, I’ll be proud.”
-Even, “This poem isn’t enoughbut it’s yours.”
-The point is not to impress, but to connect.
+When you reach the last line, don’t chase a grand finale; aim for something true.
+You might end with “I carry you in every good decision I make,” or “If I grow into half of who you are, I’ll be proud,” or even “This poem isn’t enough – but it’s yours.”
+The poem doesn’t need to be flawless to matter.
+It just needs to sound like you, and remind her that she lives in the small corners of your life, even when you forget to say it out loud

 When You’re Not in the Same City

 Being far from your mom doesn’t mean being distant.
-There are so many small, thoughtful ways to make her feel closeeven from hundreds of miles away.
+A few small, thoughtful rituals can make her feel close, even if you live in different places.

 • Write an actual letter